-THE MAIN DIFFERENCE Bronchitis occurs when germs or irritants make their way into your bronchial tubes.
+Bronchitis occurs when germs or irritants make their way into your bronchial tubes.
 Pneumonia happens when these enter your alveoli, which are small air sacs in your lungs.

 Your doctor can use the same techniques to diagnose both bronchitis and pneumonia.

 To start, they’ll ask about your symptoms, including when they started and how severe they are.